Explainer7 min read

 The Royal Pop carries two retail tiers.
 The six Lépine pieces (Huit Blanc, Otto Rosso, Green Eight, Blaue Acht, Orenji Hachi, Ocho Negro) retail at 385 — significantly higher than the MoonSwatch's €260 debut, reflecting the hand-wound Sistem51 reconstruction, the hand-applied halftone dial work, the bioceramic case at this geometry, and the calfskin lanyard.
 The two Savonnette pieces (Lan Ba, Otg Roz) carry a €15 premium for the petite seconde subdial and larger case at 400.

-After the drop, inventory we collected beyond our option-contract commitments is offered directly on this site at floating market price.
-Based on the MoonSwatch precedent — where aftermarket prices for the hottest colorways settled between 2× and 4.6× retail in the first weeks — the Royal Pop's post-drop direct price is expected to track €700–€1,400+, climbing further on Ocho Negro and Otg Roz once colorway-specific scarcity becomes clear.
+For reference, based on the MoonSwatch precedent — where aftermarket prices for the hottest colorways settled between 2× and 4.6× retail in the first weeks — the Royal Pop's secondary-market pricing is expected to track €700–€1,400+, climbing further on Ocho Negro and Otg Roz once colorway-specific scarcity becomes clear.
+We confirm the actual figure for your colorway when we contact you.

-For full mechanics of the option contract, see How the Option Works.
+For full details of how the sourcing waitlist works, see How the Waitlist Works.
 For a detailed price breakdown — every cost in every currency — see the full price guide.

 Technical specs at a glance